pandammonium/blipper-widget/readme.txt

 1. Select the app whose access you want to revoke, for example, 'My super-duper app'.
 1. Press the 'Save changes' button.

-Note that your plugin will no longer work.
+Note that Blipper Widget will no longer work.

 Once installed and the OAuth credentials have been set successfully, add the widget to a widget-enabled area, and set up the settings on the widget form as you wish.
 When you view your webpage, you should see your latest blip in the widget-enabled area.
 If you can't see it, please check your OAuth settings carefully.